All Scheduled Dates

 DESCRIPTION

-New and emerging research on trauma and healing will be shared as a starting point for understanding the rich and diverse tools our communities hold to support physical and emotional wellness.
+Seeding Change helps learners examine harmful conditions that they and their communities face, with a lens toward identifying wellness strategies that have sustained them.
+New and emerging research on trauma and healing will be shared as a starting point for understanding the rich and diverse tools our communities use to support physical and emotional health and reduce the impact of complex trauma.

 WHAT TO EXPECT